sharayu134/Notes/Algorithm/Dijkstra minimum distance.md

 only see pq

-1. have a min distance array for each node
+1. have a min distance array for each node with infinity distance
 2. slect 0 as starting node and distance 0
 3. now add this to the pq
 4. starrrt popping the pq while pq